Inter Traffic Domain Entity Bindings

 You can bind services in one traffic domain to a virtual server in another traffic domain.
 All the services to be bound to a virtual server in a different traffic domain must reside in the same traffic domain.

-You configure this support by using the existing bind lb vserver command or the related configuration utility procedure.
+You configure this support by using the existing bind lb vserver command or the related NetScaler GUI procedure.

 This capability can facilitate interaction between different traffic domains.
 In an enterprise, servers can be grouped in different traffic domains.
 Virtual servers are created in a traffic domain that faces the internet.
 A virtual server from this traffic domain can be configured to load balance servers in another traffic domain.
 This virtual server receives connection requests from the Internet to be forwarded to the bound servers.